Philomath2020/Computer-Vision/README.md

 * Specify the license used for the project.

 ## Contact
-* Your contact information (email, GitHub profile).
+* Your contact information (email, GitHub profile)...